 Have you seen those lists of the new 2017 trends?
 You know, the ones that go around the internet this time of year predicting everything from the popularity of coconut oil to the color of pale pink we’ll all be wearing in the spring?
-One that caught my attention lately is that “they” are saying that staying in is the new going out.
-And I’m totally on board with that one.
-If you’ve had a busy holiday season how good does this sound: Stretchy pants, pasta, wine and and a nice dinner by the fire with twinkly Christmas tree lights in the background?
+One that’s caught my attention lately is that “they” are saying that staying in is the new going out.
+And I’m totally on board with that.
+If you’ve had a busy holiday season how good does this sound: Stretchy pants, pasta, wine, and a nice dinner by the fire with twinkly Christmas tree lights in the background?

-I’m calling this a “Bolognese” although I realize that Italian grandmothers are shaking their heads right about now.
-A traditional bolognese has meat and other very specific ingredients.
-So while this is not exactly authentic, this pasta includes a delicious hearty mix of mushrooms and lentils that get all stewy with onions, carrots, tomatoes, and rosemary among other savory ingredients.
+I’m calling this a spaghetti “Bolognese” although I realize that Italian grandmothers are shaking their heads right about now.
+A traditional spaghetti bolognese has meat and other very specific ingredients.
+So while this is not exactly authentic, this pasta includes a delicious hearty mix of mushrooms and lentils that get all stewy with onions, carrots, tomatoes, and rosemary, among other savory ingredients.

-Hidden in this recipe are some unconventional ingredients.
-I find that balsamic vinegar and soy sauce brings out a rich flavor in the mushrooms.
+Hidden in this spaghetti bolognese recipe are some unconventional ingredients.
+I find that balsamic vinegar and soy sauce bring out a rich flavor in the mushrooms.
 Sage (to me) has a sausage-like scent, so I used a bit of dried sage to bring a depth of flavor to the sauce.
-In addition to the lentils, I also added some finely crushed walnuts that you won’t detect but they add some richness to this no-meat situation.
+In addition to the lentils, I added some finely crushed walnuts that you won’t detect, but they add some richness to this no-meat situation.